rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/Tuner-Firmware/README.md

 - <-DONE     - Go back to main menu

 RELAY TEST sub-menu:
-- ANT RELAY? - Change antenna switch setting (only when not connected), SELECT to start
+- ANT RELAY? - Change antenna switch setting (only when not CONNECTED), SELECT to start
   -  HF      - HF antenna connector is selected, SELECT to change
   -  V/UHF   - VHF/UHF antenna connector is selected, SELECT to change
 - TUN RELAY? - SELECT to run and repeat Tuner relay test: Cycle all 15 relays
 - <-DONE     - Go back to main menu

-If standby is enabled, the tuner will enter standby mode after being connected to the transceiver and then disconnected.
+If STANDBY is enabled, the tuner will enter STANDBY state after being connected to the transceiver and then disconnected.
 It will then try to reconnect for the standby HOURS set, then POWER OFF at timeout.
 A short button push will power the Tuner up again trying to reconnect for a period, then disable standby and do a normal POWER OFF if not connecting.
 In standby OFF mode the Tuner will still try to reconnect, but will do normal POWER OFF according to the CELL setting timeout and require >3 seconds button push to wake.

 Note that the menu is blocking tuner operation and the tuner may be out of sync with the Bluetooth interface on exit - try a POWER OFF/ON cycle if there is any issue.
 The menu will time out after 10 minutes of inactivity.

-The CELL parameters are as defined in FW 1.6 README file, but with some different default values:
+#### The CELL parameters are as defined in FW 1.6 README file, but with some different default values:
 1) Time to display off in minutes, 2 mins by default, 0 to always on display
 2) Time to power off in minutes, 30 mins by default, 0 to always power on
 3) Relay's delay time, voltage applied to coiled in ms, 3 ms by default (using AXICOM IM41 3VDC relays)